sethbattin/sethbattin.github.io/posts/cooperation-greatest-value.md

 It turns out I didn't know how valuable it was.

-This device contains carbont etracloride.
+This device contains carbon tetrachloride.
 It's a simple molecule, and very similar structurally to another very common chemical, methane.
 One carbon atom with each of its four electron pairs occupied by one other atom.
 In CH4's case, those four atoms are hydrogen.
-For carbon-tet, CCl4, the four are chlorines.
+For carbon-tet, CCl4, the four are chlorine.

-It's nonpolar, it's liquid, it's volatile.
+It's non-polar, it's liquid, it's volatile.
 Its complete lack of hydrogen and oxygen mean it doesn't burn in normal conditions, hence the usage as a thing to be sprayed onto flames in order to snuff them out.
 It's a useful solvent for some acts of chemistry.
 Anecdotally it's good at cleaning things.
 I don't